dekapaan/Pokemon-cards/README.md

 ## Overview

 A site that first presents five pokeballs with name descriptors underneath.
 Upon clicking, the pokeball transforms into a pokemon card with some stats and a picture.
-There are next and previous buttons for producing another set of pokeballs and a search bar if you're looking for something specific.
+There are next and previous buttons for producing another set of pokeballs and a search bar if you're looking for a specific pokemon.
 All of the information is fetched by the PokeAPI.

 ### Screenshot